Skip to main content

 CRS Package

-This package includes the general rules for identifying attacks, and it can be used on ArvanCloud’s CRM feature.
+This package includes the general rules for identifying attacks, and it can be used on Arvancloud’s CRM feature.
 You can protect your website against various attacks by activating WAF in your user panel and choosing the CRS package.
 This package also blocks the following common attacks.

 SQL Injection (SQLi)